 Shopper Approved offers you the most competitive pricing in the 3rd party reviews aggregator category.
 The company is totally upfront and transparent with its pricing.
 The company’s pay-as-you-grow model presents you an opportunity to collect customer reviews and ratings easily and affordably as your business grows over time.

 DISCLAIMER: Planet Marketing is a partner of Shopper Approved.
 You get 30 days free by signing up using our link;

 Shopper Approved no longer displays their pricing.
 You are going to have to call to get a quote.
 However, they remain the ceapest if you sign up using our link.

 Unique Shopper Approved Features

 Trust Pilot is another of the great review sites that can be found out there.
 The company prides itself in being uniquely placed to serve as a meeting place for both businesses and consumers.
 With Trust Pilot, you can;

-Beginning at $299 per month (paid annually), Trust Pilot’s pricing is above that which is offered by Shopper Approved.
+Beginning at $349 per month (paid annually), Trust Pilot’s pricing is above that which is offered by Shopper Approved.
 The thing to note however it that you can negotiate with the company to get a better deal.
-To try out Trust Pilot, click on the link below or on the big banner that’s above.
+To try out Trust Pilot, click on this link or on the big banner that’s above.

 Product Ratings are, unquestionably a critical factor in gaining the trust of people who view your Ads.
 This gives them the confidence that they need to try out your product and services.
 We have already noted that merchants who share their customer reviews with Google can see an increase in their PLA clicks.